mybooking-es/mybooking-wp-plugin/readme.txt

 == Upgrade Notice ==

 = 1.9.0 =
-* Fixed: - Login and review Renting reservation process + activities multiple dates and one time
+* Fixed: - Login and review Renting reservation process + activities multiple dates and one time + Added passengers

 = 1.8.5 =
 * Fixed: Renting - Selector with pickup places and not pickup time